 Aaron and I had a nice trip with my Mom and Dad.
 We skied three wonderful days. . . beautiful weather, almost perfect snow conditions (I would say perfect, but when you've skied fresh powder, it's hard to say anything is perfect if it's not fresh), and the best company.
 We had a little tournament of Spades one night.
 I won't say who dominated; I wouldn't want to embarrass anyone.

+One night, all of the Snowcats came out and parked in front of our condo.
+There were probably seven or eight of them.
+The drivers all got out and disappeared for about an hour, and when they returned, I watched them all take-off and crawl up the mountain, like a little army in the moonlight.
+I watched them peel off one by one to their assigned trail, and followed the glow of lights floating up so high.
 I concluded it would be okay to be lost at night on a mountain because at least you would be able to see well as the moon reflects so brightly off snow; and you wouldn't die of dehydration because you could eat snow; and you would be able to hear any bogey-men or bears approaching because snow crunches when you walk.
 Plus, if you were wondering what direction to go, just head in the direction of Down, duh.

 ATB also spent some quality time admiring the scenery from the window.
 I wonder what types of important conclusions he came to while contemplating the snowy mountainside?